 Australia is a large and stable market for U.S. agricultural and related products, especially consumer-oriented products.
-In 2021, Australia imported \$1.7 billion worth of U.S. agricultural products of which \$1.3 billion was consumer oriented.
+In 2023, Australia imported \$1.63 billion worth of U.S. agricultural products, of which \$1.3 billion was consumer-oriented.
 Since 2005, Australia and the United States have had a free trade agreement, which means nearly all products can come in tariff-free.

-Australia, however, has very strict quarantine regulations.
+Australia has stringent quarantine regulations.
 All food imported into Australia must first comply with quarantine and imported food requirements and then with food safety requirements.
 Quarantine requirements are the first barrier that must be cleared for all imported food.
 These include strict sanitary and phytosanitary requirements.

 Australian labeling and advertising laws are different from the United States.
 This means that U.S. labels are not acceptable and may need to undergo changes before entering this market.
-By far the largest issues for U.S. products being held up at the border are because of incorrect nutrition information panel (Australia's is substantially different to the U.S. panel), and products containing additives which are not approved for that particular use in Australia.
-New Zealand and Australia share the same food standards and labeling laws, allowing food packaged and labelled for Australia to also be able to be sold in New Zealand.
+By far, the largest issues for U.S. products being held up at the border are because of incorrect nutrition information panel (i.e., Australia's nutrition panel is substantially different to the U.S. panel), and products containing additives which are not approved for that particular use in Australia.
+New Zealand and Australia share the same food standards and labeling laws, allowing food packaged and labeled for Australia to be sold in New Zealand.